 Self-described 'mountain man' granted parole in 1984 killing

-Self-described "mountain man" Don Nichols has been granted parole after serving nearly 32 years for kidnapping an Olympic athlete on a training run in July 1984 and killing her would-be rescuer.
-The Bozeman Daily Chronicle reports the Montana Board of Pardons and Parole granted parole to the 86-year-old after a hearing Thursday at the Montana State Prison in Deer Lodge.
+In this April 27, 2012, file photo, Don Nichols appears before the Montana Parole Board at the State Prison in Deer Lodge, Mont.
+The self-described "mountain man" was granted parole Thursday, April 27, 2017, after serving nearly 32 years for kidnapping a world class athlete on a training run in July 1984 and killing her would-be rescuer.

 Add your comments below